guangda-prosperworks/only-loader/README.md

 ```

 #### Misc
-When loading a script not exists, it won't block the function from being loaded
+- When loading a script not exists, it won't block the function from being loaded.
+- You can embed loader inside loader

 #### Development
 ```bash